willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Move your mind with Dr. Yewande Pearse: Neurogenesis, Flex your brain, [How Exercise Affects Your Brain](https://www.scientificamerican.com/article/how-exercise-affects-your-brain/)
 * The key to [confidence](https://www.wikiwand.com/en/Confidence): [quiet confidence](https://www.iris.xyz/growth/the-attraction-of-quiet-confidence/#:~:text=Quiet%20confidence%20means%20that%20you,and%20results%20speak%20for%20you.)
 * The tree of life: [coconut](https://www.wikiwand.com/en/Coconut) - Impermanence
+* 5 tips for at-home workouts: 1) Choose your workout space.
+2) Schedule your workouts.
+3) Start with what you have.
+4) Mix it up.
+5) Set your intention.

 ## Today's Meditation